GameWeaver/Tornado/README.md

 You might be asking, why not: Draw the bezier in 2d space, then rotate the layer and be done with it? - Well, if you do that, the layer has no-depth and the bezier looks flat, doing it this way, the bezier appears to have depth.
+You also might be asking why I didn't use OpenGL-ES, it's simple, I don't know how to use it, and I wanted to play with CoreGraphics :-)

 Connections: